 the MukF helical fragments is sitting inside the MukE pocket (Figure 15a).
 This

-time, we selected the valine 200 and arginine 300 as the pair of amino acids for the
+time, we selected valine 200 and arginine 300 as the pair of amino acids for the

-docking restraint.
-These were the closest contact amino acids of the structure, as
+docking restraints.
+These were the closest contact amino acids in the structure, as

-can be seen from the Contact-Zone list ordered by the distance of the interacting
+can be observed from the Contact-Zone list ordered by the distance of the interacting

 amino acids (see Figure 16), as well as from the Open-Book view of the crystal